khaosdoctor/apicon-serverless-framework/README.md

 This is a simple example boilerplate used to demonstrate how we can deploy a serverless function to AWS Lambda in less than 3 minutes.

-This talk was presented on [APICon Conference](http://apicon.com.br) on March 23rd 2018.
+This talk was first presented on [APICon Conference](http://apicon.com.br) on March 23rd 2018.
+And has been updated and improved since then.

 This function is simply a factorial API.